Marc Blondin

 Marc Blondin is a French Canadian professional wrestling commentator, ring announcer and promoter.

 He started his wrestling career in 1986 for the World Wrestling Federation and worked there until 1991.
 Blondin was also the main French language announcer for World Championship Wrestling, most notably for WCW Power Hour with Richard Charland, as well as the World Wrestling Federation in Quebec, Canada throughout the 1990s.
-Since 2004, he has co-hosted the French-language version of TNA Impact! with Pierre-Carl Ouellette and Sylvain Grenier at RDS studios.
+Since 2004, he has co-hosted the French-language version of TNA Impact! with Pierre Carl Ouellet and Sylvain Grenier at RDS studios.
 He later became part owner of Top of the World Wrestling (TOW)with Grenier and fellow RDS announcer Jean-François Kelly.
 He also does English Color Commentary for the DVD releases alongside Ryan Rider who does the Play-by-Play.